openedx/XBlock/doc/guide/xblock.rst

 - UserScope.ALL: User state summary.
 You want to show how all the users respond to a question on a specific instance of an XBlock.

-BlockScope.DEFINITION:
+*BlockScope.DEFINITION:*

 - UserScope.NONE: Content.
 You have some content you would like to share across several courses (i.e., a table of math formulas), but it is not specific to any user.
 All content is in this scope.
 - UserScope.ONE: Multi-course user state.
 You want to keep track of the user's state across multiple instances of this XBlock.
 For instance, you could have a Test XBlock and then show the user their comparative scores on pre-tests and post-tests.
 - UserScope.ALL: Multi-course user state summary.
 For instance, you could show the average score of users on all Tests and display this average to users.

-BlockScope.TYPE:
+*BlockScope.TYPE:*

 - UserScope.NONE: XBlock settings.
 You have information related to this XBlock's functionality that needs to be shared across all XBlocks of its type, but it is not user-specific.
 - UserScope.ONE: User preferences.
-In courses where this XBlock is present, you want to keep track of what preferences the user has chosen (for instance, a user can set a default speed for the video player, and that default is accessible to all video player instances)
+In courses where this XBlock is present, you want to keep track of what preferences the user has chosen (for instance, a user can set a default speed for the video player, and that default is accessible to all video player instances).
 - UserScope.ALL: User XBlock-related interaction summary.
 For instance, you could find the total number of users who use various features of the XBlock for every instance of this XBlock in all courses.

-BlockScope.ALL:
+*BlockScope.ALL:*

 - UserScope.NONE: Global settings.
 You want to establish information that all XBlocks anywhere should have access to.
 - UserScope.ONE: User information.
 You want all XBlocks of all types to be able to access basic information such as user name, geographic location, language, etc.
 - UserScope.ALL: User demographics.
 You want to establish user-related information that all XBlocks anywhere should have access to.
 For instance, a count of the total number of users.

 **A note about sharing data across XBlocks:** Sharing data between two blocks that are differently typed is difficult.
 In particular, the only way to share information across differently-typed blocks (say, between a video xblock and a problem xblock) is by putting that data in ALL.
 However, putting data in ALL can introduce scoping and name conflict issues.
 For instance, if two fields that are both scoped to ALL have the same field name, both blocks will actually be pointing to the same data.

 For this reason, we encourage developers to be careful when deciding how to scope their fields.

 XBlocks declare their fields as class attributes in the XBlock class definition.
 Each field has at least a name, a type, and a scope::